huggingface/blog/bitsandbytes-4bit-integration.md

 ### Getting started

-As a quickstart, load a model in 4bit by (at this time of writing) downloading accelerate, and transformers from source, and make sure you have installed the latest version of bitsandbytes library (0.39.0).
+As a quickstart, load a model in 4bit by (at the time of this writing) installing accelerate and transformers from source, and make sure you have installed the latest version of bitsandbytes library (0.39.0).

 ```bash
 pip install -q -U bitsandbytes